WijdanAlmutairi/VirtualTouristCapstone/README.md

 ### Project 6 in iOS Nanodegree Udacity

+# Overview

    VirtualTouristCapstone project enable the user to tour the world as the user can place pin on the location he/she desire to view its photos then if the user pressed the pin a colletion of photos is displayed for that location also the user can refresh the photo collection by pressing the new collection button finally the user can find events related to the location displayed in a table view and if the user pressed an event he/she will be redirected to the web browser to show more details about the event.

 # Screenshots